k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <h3><strong>LUI<strong>
 </td>
 <td width="482">
-<p>Logical Unit Instance (LUI), a specific instance of a logical unit.
+<p>The Logical Unit Instance (LUI) is a specific instance of a logical unit.
 For example, the data for a specific Customer ID.</p>
 </td>
 </tr>
 <tr>